-He who turns away from My remembrance shall live in anguish and come before Us blind on the Day of Resurrection.
-"Lord", he will say, "why have you brought me blind before you, when in my lifetime I was blessed with sight?"
-God will answer: "Because Our signs came to you and you forgot them.
-In like manner this Day you are yourself forgotten."
-And thus do We reward the transgressor who denies the revelations of his Lord.
-But the punishment of the world to come is more terrible and more lasting.
+But whoever turns away from My reminder, will lead a straitened existence and on the Day of Judgement We shall raise him up blind and he will ask, 'Lord, why have You raised me up blind, while I possessed sight before?'
+God will say, 'Just as Our signs came to you and you ignored them, so will you on this Day be ignored.'
+Thus We shall reward the transgressor who denies the signs of his Lord.
+But the suffering of the life to come is more terrible and more lasting.
 (20:124-127)